 You can do Voiceover from Anywhere

 Since early March of 2020, I’ve been in a client’s hired recording studio 4 times (out of dozens and dozens of sessions).
-And 3 of those sessions were last month and ONLY because all of my equipment was in a container on a ship to my new home across the ocean and my house was completely empty.
+3 of those sessions were last month and ONLY because all of my equipment was in a container on a ship to my new home.
 I realized by late March that year, that recording from home, with pro quality sound and connectivity, could become a much more long term requirement.

-Fortunately, I’d been recording Toonami from home for many years and I had a solid recording setup in a closet.
-But the neighbors were about to start remodeling next door, so it was about to get real noisy, real quick.
+Fortunately, I’d been recording Toonami from home for many years.
+I had a solid recording setup in a closet.
+The neighbors were about to start remodeling next door, so it was about to get real noisy, real quick.
 Knowing I was planning to move in about a year, I hunted for a good, used, portable, soundproofed recording studio.